felixfbecker/PSKubectl/README.md

 #### `Use-KubeContext`

 A convenience cmdlet to update the current context.
 Supports tab-completion for the context name.
 Equivalent of `kubectl config use-context`.

+## Authentication

+PSKubectl reads authentication from your `~/.kube/config` and includes support for command-based authentication as used by GKE.

 ## Development